yujunz/gitlab.com-runbooks/howto/cephfs.md

 `ceph-deploy osd create **new-osd-server:/dev/sda1** /dev/sdaa`

+### Rebalancing the Placement Groups

+Ceph uses 'placement groups' to determine how data is written to the OSD drives in the cluster.
+The formula for determing what the 'pg_num' value should be is as follows:

+Total PGs = ( OSD Drives * 100 ) / Replication Factor

+This number is then raised to the next highest power of 2.
+Our current 'pg_num' value is 8192.
+We arrive at this the following way:

+240 * 100 / 3 = 8000, the next highest power of two available is 8192.
+In order to
+set and rebalance the OSD's and CephFS service perform the following command:

+`ceph osd pool set git_data pg_num 8192`

+Once this is done the data will begin to be writeen to the new space, but data replication will not happen until you adjust the gpg_num assocaited withi the OSD target.
+To perform that action issue the following command:

+`ceph osd pool set git_data gpg_num 8192`

+The pg_num and gpg_num should always track with each other in lock-step.

 ### Adding Disks to an OSD Server

 Don't - Each OSD server should be created with 24 1TB disk targets for storage,